 You might be wondering where my husband is in all of this.
 Let me just say that I love my husband, but he cannot cook.
 He does make a banging grilled cheese sandwich and helps with grilling during the summer, so he’s still involved in the process now and then.
 But his main contribution to dinnertime?
 He does an awesome job of cleaning up dinner, which is a great tradeoff because I am a messy cook. 🤷

 But the mess really doesn’t stop at just my cooking.
 I just had a baby about five weeks ago so my whole house at dinnertime can be a bit of a disaster — and I am lucky if I eat my food warm.
 I keep him in a baby carrier strapped to me in order to get anything done!
 Since my hubby is a big hunter, I’ll basically just have slow cooker meals for myself from October-November.

 Honestly, I don’t know where I would be without my slow cooker sometimes.
 The set it and forget it mentality makes cooking a breeze!
 Some of my other favorite kitchen tools are my USA pans (food seriously never sticks!), food chopper, meat chopper, and vacuum sealer.
 My favorite cookbooks include 100 Days of Real Food and the Magnolia Table Cookbook — seriously, who doesn’t love Joanna Gaines!
 I also use the Emily Ley Meal Planning Binder to help keep all things meal planning organized.

-For me, the benefit of taking the time to plan out our weekly meals is having the sense of organization and preparedness.
-It also prevents us from eating out more than anticipated and tossing away wasted food (aka our hard earned money!) in the trash can.
+For me, the benefit of taking the time to plan out our weekly meals is having a sense of organization and preparedness.
+It also prevents us from eating out more than anticipated and tossing away wasted food (aka our hard-earned money!) in the trash can.
 I work for a money-saving website after all!